ferretj/papers/mds/bbox_influence_functions.md

 * fit a locally faithful model that is interpretable (e.g. LIME)
 * perturb the point and assess how the prediction is affected (e.g. saliency maps)

-does not explain on which training data the model relies to predict.
+Does not explain on which training data the model relies to predict.

 Influence functions are estimators of the change for the model parameters if we were to retrain it while giving a training point a slightly higher weight.

 The assumptions for the learned task (which are quite **strong**) are that the empirical risk is twice-differentiable and strictly convex in the model parameters, but they show that their method still provides useful insights in non-convex settings.

-**Upweighting a training point**
+#### Upweighting a training point

 Intuitively we want to measure the influence of the removal of training points for the loss function.